 - SEM images (all but E. lori are AMNH specimens on loan to JFW) available for study in the Webb Lab by prior arrangement: Elacatinus randalli, E. horsti, E. punticulatus; Tigrigobius dilepis, T. inornatus, T. pallens, and T. zebrella, T. gemmatus, T. multifasciatus.

-- µCT data available for study in the Webb Lab for Elacatinus lori only.
+- µCT data for Elacatinus lori is available for study in the Webb Lab.

 - Hu Y, Majoris JE, Buston PM, Webb JF.
 2018.
 Potential roles of smell and taste in the orientation behavior of coral-reef fish larvae: Insights from morphology.
 Journal of Fish Biology – Special Issue on Sensory Ecology of Fishes.
 10.1111/jfb.13793.